tomdee/calico-docker-prototype/L2RoutedPrototype.md

     All of these should restart on failure, so not running is probably a configuration error.

-2. Are all of the containers running on the first host?
+2. Are all of the containers running on the second host?

     * `felix`
     * `bird`